 - Food: To stop your cat from crying for food, don’t feed them when they meow.
 This only rewards their bad behavior.
 Stick to a strict feeding schedule and don’t stray from it.

 - Mating: If your unspayed female cat is meowing a lot, they are most likely in heat.
 The best way to stop them from meowing is to get them spayed at the vet.
 Unneutered male cats only meow when they detect a female cat in heat.
 You can prevent this type of meowing by getting them neutered.

 - Inside/outside: If your cat vocalizes when they want to be let in or out of the house, install a cat door so they can travel freely whenever they please.

 - Aging: When elderly cats start meowing a lot, a trip to the vet is in order.
 They can evaluate your pet for signs of sensory issues, cognitive dysfunction, and other medical conditions.
 The vet can also prescribe medication to ease their discomfort and prevent excessive meowing.

 Never ignore your cat when they start meowing; it’s their only way to communicate that something is wrong.
 Unless you know for sure that they are meowing because they want something from you, you should check to ensure their needs are being met.
 Don’t disregard their meows automatically, and never scold them for meowing too much.
 Though the punishments may stop them for now, they’re not likely to have a lasting, positive impact on their behavior.

-If you see something unusual around their mouth area, you can check our guide on what you need to know when your cat has a swollen lip.
+If you see something unusual around their mouth area, check out the reasons behind swollen cat lips.

 Cats only meow when they want to communicate with you.
 Whether they are begging for food or are dealing with serious pain, it’s important to listen to their meows and determine the root cause before you become frustrated.
 By learning why cats meow, getting them a vet checkup, and training them to stop meowing, you can ensure your cat is happy, healthy, and a little bit quieter.